Soy and Ultra-Processed Foods: Are They Bad for You?

 It’s important to remember that, though not all processed foods are ultra-processed, almost every food undergoes some level of processing whether that be freezing, pasteurization, fermentation, canning or more, which can be confusing to clients and patients.

-Why is soy used in UPFs?
+Why is soy used in ultra-processed foods?

 What are some health benefits of consuming soy ingredients?

-Soy protein is a complete protein source and is the only plant protein that is comparable in quality to animal-based protein.
+Soy protein is a complete protein source and the only plant protein that is comparable in quality to animal-based protein.
 Soy protein carries the U.S. Food and Drug Administration’s (FDA) heart health claim that states: “25 grams of soy protein a day, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.”3

 Soybean oil contains mostly omega-6 polyunsaturated fats.
-This type of fat found in soybean oil may help to lower LDL cholesterol level sand reduce the risk of stroke and heart disease when eaten in place of saturated fats.
+This type of fat found in soybean oil may help to lower LDL cholesterol levels and reduce the risk of stroke and heart disease when eaten in place of saturated fats.
 Like soy protein, soybean oil also carries an FDA heart health claim, which states: “Supportive but not conclusive scientific evidence suggests that eating about 1½ tablespoons (20.5 grams) daily of soybean oil, which contains unsaturated fat, may reduce the risk of coronary heart disease.”4

 In any food product, soy plays an important functional and nutritional role.
 In a nutrition bar, for example, soy protein can offer a complete protein source as well heart health benefits.